augustinmuster/CoupledElectricMagneticDipoles.jl/docs/src/example_yagi_uda.md

 # Setting the Structure

-We will first start to model the structure of the antenna in an array 'r' containing the position of each of its component.
-But first, we need to imports the libraries.
+We will first start to model the structure of the antenna in an array 'r' containing the positions of each of its components.
+But first, we need to import some libraries.

 ```julia
 #imports